 How do I share a Google Doc with another student or my instructor?

-Google Talk allows you to chat inside your email account with other students and contacts.
+- Google Hangouts allows you to chat, share video calls or even Wi-Fi phone calls with other students and contacts.